 Through cultural and educational activities, Mi Chap Tukw creates a sense of inclusion and belonging for Indigenous students.
 Students and staff across BCIT are invited to participate in ceremonies celebrating the diversity and richness of the Indigenous culture.

-Indigenous students are encouraged to enjoy this space and have access to:
+Indigenous students are encouraged to enjoy this space and they have access to:

 - Fully equipped kitchen